Homesteading keeps you busy & there are many seasonal tasks.

 - Greenhouse prep, soil amendments or garden bed building if the snow melts .

 - Continue with the garden planning.

 - Keep up with the deep litter method for the chicken coop.

-- Grow an indoor herb garden to help with the winter blues!
+- Grow an indoor container herb garden to help with the winter blues!

 - Craft.
 Make art.
 Enjoy some of the slower time for reading and creating.

 - Sprouts!!
 They are the perfect nutritious winter food.
-You can even grow them for your chickens.
+You can even use sprouts as homemade chicken feed.

 - Ferment.
 This is a perfect thing to do in the winter months.

 - If the weather permits do a full clean out of the chicken coop and add fresh new bedding.